-The harsh concrete edges of the Ecology Lake will be covered with rolled coir matting impregnated with wild marginal plant seed.
-This work should take place in February 2011.
+The harsh concrete edges of the Ecology Lake have been covered with rolled coir matting impregnated with wild marginal plant seed.
+This work took place in February 2011.

-The gabions that have been vandalised over the years will be restored by the end of March 2011
+The gabions that have been vandalised over the years have been restored.

 The location of further pieces of work for exhibiting outdoors, on a permanent or semi permanent basis remains a priority.
 This will continue to prove difficult to achieve, as the park is fully accessible 365 days of the year and therefore, potentially vulnerable to damage and theft.
 However, it is hoped that young artists will follow the lead of the artist who designed the sculptural seats.
-The area is currently being landscaped and the third phase was completed in January 2010.
-The final two beds will be marked out in February 2011 and will become used first as nursery beds for plants that have been propagated and grown on from plants in the adjacent beds.
+The area is currently being landscaped and the final phase was completed in January 2010.
+The final two beds will be marked out in February 2012.